-Please do not wait until the end of your placement.
+Don’t wait until the end of your placement.
 If you have issues please raise them as soon as possible.

-Financial assistance for rural placements is not available to international students.
+Financial assistance for rural placements is unfortunately not available to international students.
 However, all other Going Rural Health supports for students, including education support, cultural training and mentoring support, can be accessed by international students.

 To access a confidential 24-hour support and debriefing service, contact CRANA plus toll free on 1800 805 391.

 The National Rural Health Student Network (NRHSN) have also produced this resource which can help you in many situations: When the cowpat hits the windmill